Transfer Pricing in Honduras

 • The characteristics of the goods or services transactions.

-• The functions, assets and risks assumed by each party in the transaction.
+• The functions, assets, and risks assumed by each party in the transaction.

-• The contractual terms ruling the transaction.
+• The contractual terms that rule the transaction.

 • Economic circumstances.